zhichao-e3a/patients/README.md

 # Patients Data

-A lightweight, modular ETL pipeline for consolidating patient and survey data into MongoDB (and optionally MySQL).
+Script for consolidating survey and patient data into MongoDB.
-This repository provides database connectors, configuration management, and orchestration scripts.
 The main entrypoint is [`main.py`](./main.py), which runs the full data ingestion sequence.

 ---